Optimal velocity fields for instantaneous magnetic field growth: Discussion

 \section{Discussion}

-Here, we have considered a variant of the kinetic dynamo problem in which we treat the seed-magnetic field, rather than the velocity field, as prescribed.
-Variational calculus leads to a forced Helmholtz PDE, \cref{PDE2}, for the velocity field that maximizes the instantaneous growth rate of the prescribed magnetic field.
+Here, we have considered a variant of the kinematic dynamo problem in which we treat the seed-magnetic field, rather than the velocity field, as prescribed.
+Variational calculus leads to a forced Helmholtz PDE, \cref{PDE2}, for the velocity field $\uopt$ that maximizes the instantaneous growth rate of the prescribed magnetic field.
 This velocity field is jointly constrained in kinetic energy and enstrophy.
-In the near future, we plan to numerically solve \cref{PDE2} to examine the optimal velocity fields that correspond to a variety of chosen magnetic fields.
+Our numerical experiments of 2.5-dimensional vector fields in doubly-periodic domains confirm that, for any selected magnetic field, $\pm \uopt$ always produces the optimal instantaneous growth rate, $\pm \MdotOpt$, of magnetic energy.
+In the near future, we plan to extend these numerical examples to fully 3-dimensional fields in more realistic geometries and with more complex boundary conditions.
 We also plan to insert the optimal velocity into dynamic simulations to examine the limits of magnetic-field growth when the velocity field is always selected optimally.

-The newly derived \cref{PDE2} offers a number of potential benefits for the area of dynamo theory.
-For example, one active line of research seeks to optimize velocity-magnetic-field combinations for strong dynamo action.
-This type of problem, however, can be hampered by high-dimensional optimization.
-That is, the velocity field and magnetic field are each infinite-dimensional objects which must be projected onto finite-dimensional spaces, and the optimization space consists of the direct product of these two high-dimensional spaces.
-On the other hand, the numerical solution of \cref{PDE2} yields the optimal velocity field in terms of a given magnetic field, {\em thus reducing the dimension of the optimization space by roughly half}.
-On thing to note is that many current studies seek velocity-magnetic pairs that optimize long-term growth, whereas \cref{PDE2} would target instantaneous growth.